cosent/cosent.nl/content/en/blog/plone-addon-backward-compatible.md

 `❯❯ head egg*/bin/instance`

-It&rsquo;s not.
+It's not.
 But I had already seen that from the version pinning output.

 #### Try a manual install